 What are the non-surgical treatment options for hip pain?

-Non-surgical treatment options for hip pain include physical therapy, NSAIDs, corticosteroid injections, heat therapy, and lifestyle changes like weight loss and activity modification.
+Non-surgical options include physical therapy, NSAIDs, corticosteroid injections, heat therapy, and lifestyle changes such as weight loss and activity modification.
+These approaches can significantly reduce pain and improve function.

 When should I seek medical attention for hip pain?

-You should seek medical attention for hip pain if you experience severe pain that arises suddenly, an inability to walk or bear weight, swelling or warmth around the hip, or persistent stiffness lasting more than 30 minutes after waking up.
+Seek medical attention if you have sudden severe pain, cannot walk or bear weight, notice swelling or warmth around the hip, or experience persistent stiffness or pain that interferes with daily life.

 How can lifestyle modifications help manage hip pain?